The 20 Healthiest Foods to Eat for Breakfast

 Not a coffee person?
 Tea has a pretty impressive résumé of health benefits, too.
 Because it has less caffeine, it hydrates you more effectively than coffee, and it's also a rich source of the immunity-boosting antioxidants known as catechins.

-All tea (black, green, or white) provides antioxidants, but green tea may be healthiest of all.
+All tea (black, green, and white) provides antioxidants, but green tea may be healthiest of all.
 Research suggests that drinking five cups a day can increase your body's metabolism and help you lose more weight around the middle.

-And, like most melons, cantaloupe has a high water concentration, which means it will help you stay hydrated and keep you feeling full until lunchtime.
+Like most melons, cantaloupe has a high water concentration, which means it will help you stay hydrated and keep you feeling full until lunchtime.

 This fuzzy little fruit has about 65 milligrams of vitamin C per serving—nearly as much as an orange.
-It's also rich in potassium and copper and contains more fiber per ounce than a banana, which makes it a good aid to digestion.
+It's also rich in potassium and copper and contains more fiber per ounce than a banana, which makes it a super aid to digestion.
 (In one study, eating two kiwis a day for one month lessened constipation in people with irritable bowel syndrome.)

 Kiwis are slightly tart.
 They're delicious by themselves, but if you prefer a sweeter flavor, try mixing them with strawberries and bananas in a smoothie or fruit salad.